Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Matroid configurations

 The remarkable paper~\cite{GHMN17} shows that the Stanley-Reisner ideal of a matroid can be used in a natural way to define the so-called \textit{matroid configuration} of hypersurfaces in projective space.
-Many properties of matroid configurations may be easily read off of the properties of the Stanley-Reisner ideal of the matroid.
+Many properties of matroid configurations may be easily read off from the properties of the Stanley-Reisner ideal of the matroid.
 The paper~\cite{GHMN17} builds on a fundamental fact about matroids: a simplicial complex $\Delta$ is the independence complex of a matroid if and only if all the symbolic powers of $I_{\Delta}$ are Cohen-Macaulay~\cite{MT-2011, Varbaro-2011}.
 In this section, we use the tools we have developed so far and the machinery of~\cite{GHMN17} to compute the Waldschmidt constant for matroid configurations in terms of generalized Hamming weights and bound the resurgence and asymptotic resurgence for matroid configurations of points.
-The arguments in this section follow the same logic as the paper~\cite{BFGM21}, and towards the end of the section, we make the connections to~\cite{BFGM21} clear.
-The main idea is that many results in~\cite{BFGM21} that are obtained for matroids associated with Steiner systems can be generalized to the context of sparse paving matroids; indeed, we have already seen in Proposition~\ref{prop:steinerSystemsAreSparsePaving} that the matroid arising from a Steiner system is a sparse paving matroid.

-We start by describing the resolution of the Stanley-Reisner ideal of a matroid and its connection with generalized Hamming weights.
+In particular, we compute the asymptotic resurgence of a matroid configuration of points coming from a perfect matroid design.